Marketers change sending domains for a variety of reasons, including:

 Domains for daily senders generally warm up faster than those for weekly senders.

-- AOL and Gmail are more likely to need a longer warm-up period.
+- Verizon Media (AOL and Yahoo!), Microsoft, and Gmail are more likely to need a longer warmup period.

 Before warming up the domain: